alexwlchan/alexwlchan.net/src/_posts/2024/2024-04-23-scheduled-screenshots.md

 ---
 layout: post
 date: 2024-04-23 08:16:35 +0000
-title: Taking scheduled screenshots of my website
+title: Taking regular screenshots of my website
 summary: |
   A screenshot a day keeps the bit rot at bay.
 tags: